 2021 Tacoma Moon Festival

-Due to the pandemic, the 9th Tacoma Moon Festival will again be an online presentation.
+Due to the pandemic, the 9th Tacoma Moon Festival is again an online presentation.

-Our focus this year is “Behind the Scenes”- and will feature a number of original videos taking you “backstage”- to meet the performers as they rehearse and talk about their heritage music and dance traditions, to meet cooks and makers of bubble tea, and to take a special, intimate visit to several Tacoma area Buddhist Temples during Festivals.
+Our focus this year is “Behind the Scenes”- and features a number of original videos taking you “backstage”- to meet the performers as they rehearse and talk about their heritage music and dance traditions, to meet cooks and makers of bubble tea, and to take a special, intimate visit to four Tacoma area Buddhist Temples during Festivals.

 You will also find videos of the historical background to the Park and a link to walking tours of downtown Tacoma locations where Chinese and Japanese businesses were in the late 19th century and early 20th centuries.
 Hear a reading by local author Judy Carlson Hulbert from her new young adult novel about the experience of several young people during the time of the Chinese Expulsion in 1885.
 You can pick up a mooncake recipe or download a kid’s activity on the activity page.
 This year’s festival poster, designed by local graphic designer Rosemary Bennett, features the Moon Goddess Chang E, smiling over a celestial Moon-as-Mooncake, which shines down onto the peaceful Chinese Reconciliation Park.
 Festival t-shirts and posters with this special design are available for order.